My Experience with Palliative Care

 Many people confuse palliative care with hospice care, when in fact, they are very different.
-Palliative Care is defined as “specialized medical care for people with serious illness.
+Palliative care is defined as specialized medical care for people with serious illness.
 This type of care is focused on providing relief from the symptoms and stress of a serious illness.
-The goal is to improve quality of life for both the patient and the family.
-Palliative care is provided by a specially-trained team of doctors, nurses and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
-It is appropriate at any age and at any stage in a serious illness, and it can be provided along with curative treatment.”1
+The goal is to improve quality of life for both the patient and the family.1

 Your healthcare facility probably has a palliative care department as part of their Medical Care At Home team.
 Some of the more common professionals that participate in your care are: